Ranked! The 10 best football pundits on TV right now

 5. Ian Wright

-It's shocking that Ian Wright has not been knighted - or least given the formal title of the nation's uncle.
-He is every "your dad's mate at the pub"; his sense of humour is superb and he's the nicest bloke on the planet.
+It's shocking that Ian Wright has not been knighted: or least given the formal title of the nation's uncle.
+He is every "your dad's mate at the pub".

-Kids might not realise that Wright wasn't a footballer until his early 20s - but he went and scored 185 goals for Arsenal anyway.
-He's such a natural presence on Match of the Day or ITV's international coverage though, that you'd be forgiven for thinking he'd been on TV all his life.
+Kids might not realise that Wright wasn't a footballer until his early 20s, but he went and scored 185 goals for Arsenal after hanging up his plastering tools when he left his 9-5 in DIY.
+He's such a natural presence on Match of the Day or ITV's international coverage though, that you'd be forgiven for thinking he'd taken an MBA for this gig.

 Though he's not the most cutting or the most analytically-pressing, he's just blooming good at talking about the game that he loves (and never without a comeback: never banter a man with a single gold tooth).
 He knows one thing in this game and that's the most important: how to score goals.
 For that, there will always be a job on the box for him.

 And Ian Wright is never afraid to wear his heart on his sleeve.
 He's always willing to talk up players, managers and teams he loves.
-He's unashamedly an England fan; he turned up to the 2002 World Cup final in Yokohama wearing a kimono and spent most of 2014 in Brazil dancing with locals.
+He's unashamedly an England fan; he turned up to the 2002 World Cup final in Yokohama wearing a kimono, spent most of 2014 in Brazil dancing with locals and was front row for the Lionesses' Euros triumph.
 He is the definition of how most of us would approach punditry and for that, we salute him.

 It's easy now to see how Jamie Carragher got into punditry.
 The Liverpudlian began youth football as an intelligent striker keeping Emile Heskey out of England boys sides with his link-up play; he was used across Liverpool's backline as a senior pro and though he was never lightning quick or physically supreme, he was perhaps the most intelligent player on any pitch.